ErikDanielsson/compiler_intro/minicompiler/README.md

 can compile a file with functions they are not translated to assembly.
 Hence you will have to execute your program in gdb :).

+An example of a pyrate program is given in fib.pyr, which as the name suggests computes a fibonacci number.